 You’ll find excellent resources for art collectors here at ETChster including an application that makes the administrative side of collecting simple: loan tracking, location tracking, provenance, document management, insurance management, estate management, etc. You’ll also find a friendly community of other art collectors so don’t be afraid to ask questions.

 Lastly, you’ll find original artists from all over the world posting new works to the community daily.
 Find the artists you want to collect and be sure to follow them, so you get the first opportunity to purchase pieces that would make good additions to your art collection.
+To gain a deeper understanding of the different kinds of art collectors, you can explore more in this insightful article.
+Learn how to be a collector and discover the essential steps to building and curating a meaningful art collection.

 What’s Next?